 World hydroelectric consumption increased by 2.0% during 2014.

 North American hydroelectric consumption decreased by 1.7%, after a 0.3% increase in the U.S. during a below-average year due to droughts.

 Steady growth does not mean that renewables account for a large amount of the world’s energy.

-Instead, non-hydroelectric renewables as a percent of global electricity generation accounted for about 5.3% in 2013, up substantially from 3.9% in 2012.
+Instead, non-hydroelectric renewables as a percent of global electricity generation accounted for about 6.0% in 2014, up from 5.3% in 2013.

 Coal, natural gas and nuclear energy remain primary sources of electric generation in most parts of the world.